-The student must demonstrate that they have achieved the intended learning results.
+The students must demonstrate that they have achieved the intended learning results.

-In the process of learning how to carry out projects, which is typical of this area, this subject is mainly responsible for (in addition to the consolidation of the previous subjects) demonstrating the ability to integrate an architectural piece in a context, whether natural or artificial (generally urban).
+In the learning process of the realization of projects, which is typical of this area, this subject must (in addition to the consolidation of the preceding subjects) demonstrate the ability to integrate an architectonic piece of work into a context, either natural or artificial (generally urban).

-For this purpose, there will be two exercises throughout the subject with an approximately equivalent development time.
-They will be evaluated independently and will have an equivalent value in the final grade.
-However, the progress expected throughout the course will be evaluated.
+For this purpose, two exercises will be presented throughout the course with an approximately equivalent development time.
+They will be evaluated independently and will have an equivalent value.
+The progress expected throughout the course will be assessed.